-This project is part of a workshop that was held in our university: The Lebanese Academy Of Fine Arts.
+This project is part of a workshop that was held at The Lebanese Academy Of Fine Arts.
 Each group of students started by picking a random word out of a book.
-After that, we had to use that noun to come up with a concept that would help us construct a typographical installation that would fade away naturally with time.
+After that, they had to use that noun to come up with a concept that would help them construct a typography installation that would fade away naturally with time.

-"Detergent" was the name that stuck with us.
-As a starting point we tried cleaning random places around the university so that we could try and write the word using deteregents.
-But sadly the walls weren't dirty enough. (ironic right?)
+"Detergent" was the name that stuck with my group.
+As a starting point we tried cleaning random places around the university so that we could try and write the word using detergents.
+But sadly the walls weren't dirty enough.
+(Ironic right?)
 We then chose the other option: To dirty the place up!
 We did several experiments and discovered that vinegar left a pretty visually intriguing organic trace.
 But writing "Detergent" with vinegar was a bit shallow.
-We then decided to push our concept further and use another noun, and this time our closed eyes led us to "Beauty".
+We then decided to push our concept further and use another noun, and this time our random word was "Beauty"!

-By mixing sugar with vinegar we ended up with a very cool hardened texture that glistened under the sun rays.
-The definition of beauty that is dictated by today's society is superficial and damaging to almost everyone on this planet.
-What better way to criticize our decaying vision then by writing the word with a staining ingredient, that is going to fade over time and attract a big number of insects to feast on it.
+By mixing sugar with vinegar we ended up with a very cool hardened texture that glistened under the sunrays.
+The definition of beauty that is dictated by today's society is superficial and damaging to everyone on this planet.
+What better way to criticize our decaying vision than by writing the word with a staining ingredient, that is going to fade over time and attract a big number of insects to feast on it.

-We even drew a comparison to plastic surgery thanks to media we used to cover up the letters in order to be able to finalize this project.
-(Check the revealing video.)
+We even drew a comparison to plastic surgery by covering up the letters with bandages.
+(Revealing video.)